 Material requirements planning entails the calculation of the correct amount of materials needed to produce inventory quantities to meet demand and coordinate them to arrive at the right times for production.
 MRP primarily addresses the production process in coordination with other departments that impact it.

-While MRP refers particularly to the production end of business, ERP extends this and encompasses other business functions including human resources, warehousing, fulfillment, shipping, CRM, and finance to cover every activity involved in the creation and sale of product.
+While MRP refers particularly to the production end of business, ERP manufacturing extends this and encompasses other business functions including human resources, warehousing, fulfillment, shipping, CRM, and finance to cover every activity involved in the creation and sale of product.